top of page

 • Sulfur amino acid support from both sources

-This creates a redundant and synergistic metabolic network that supports both NAD⁺ regeneration and glutathione cycling more efficiently than either dietary pattern alone (Bogan & Brenner, 2008; Lu, 2013).
+This creates a redundant and synergistic metabolic network that supports NAD⁺ regeneration and glutathione cycling more efficiently than either dietary pattern alone (Bogan & Brenner, 2008; Lu, 2013).

 1. Dual-Pathway NAD⁺ Support System